harryye930/PlannerApp/phase2/README.md

 - Added a "published" property to templates
   - Added the ability to change a template's "published" status (admin users only)
   - Added the ability to show only the published templates
+- Admin users can now create templates of an existing template type (daily, project, or reminders).
+A newly created template should still be asking for the same things as an existing template, but they have the freedom of phrasing the template prompts differently or even in a different language.

 ## Project Specification